apcamargo/genomad/README.md

 - `seq_name`: The identifier of the sequence in the input FASTA file.
 Proviruses will have the following name scheme: `<sequence_identifier>|provirus_<start_coordinate>_<end_coordinate>`.
 - `length`: Length of the sequence (or the provirus, in the case of integrated viruses).
+- `topology`: Topology of the viral sequence.
+Possible values are: Linear, DTR (direct terminal repeats), ITR (inverted terminal repeats), or Provirus (viruses integrated in host genomes).
+- `coordinates`: 1-indexed coordinates of the provirus region within host sequences.
+Will be `NA` for viruses that were not predicted to be integrated.
 - `n_genes`: Number of genes encoded in the sequence.
 - `genetic_code`: Predicted genetic code.
 Possible values are: 11 (standard code for Bacteria and Archaea), 4 (recoded TGA stop codon), or 15 (recoded TAG stop codon).
 - `virus_score`: A measure of how confident geNomad is that the sequence is a virus.
 Sequences that have scores close to 1.0 are more likely to be viruses than the ones that have lower scores.
 - `fdr`: The estimated false discovery rate (FDR) of the classification (that is, the expected proportion of false positives among the sequences up to this row).
 To estimate FDRs geNomad requires [score calibration](https://portal.nersc.gov/genomad/score_calibration.html), which is turned off by default.
 Therefore, this column will only contain `NA` values in this example.
-- `topology`: Topology of the viral sequence.
-Possible values are: Linear, DTR (direct terminal repeats), ITR (inverted terminal repeats), or Provirus (viruses integrated in host genomes).
-- `coordinates`: 1-indexed coordinates of the provirus region within host sequences.
-Will be `NA` for viruses that were not predicted to be integrated.
+- `n_hallmarks`: Number of genes that matched a hallmark geNomad marker.
+Hallmarks are genes that were previously associated with viral function and their presence is a strong indicative that the sequence is indeed a virus.
+- `marker_enrichment`: A score that represents the total enrichment of viral markers in the sequence.
+The value goes as the number of virus markers in the sequence increases, so sequences with multiple markers will have higher score.
+Chromosome and plasmid markers will reduce the score.
 - `taxonomy`: Taxonomic assignment of the virus genome.
 Lineages follow the taxonomy contained in [ICTV's VMR number 19](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13426).

 In our example, geNomad identified several proviruses integrated into the *E. coli* genome.
 They were all predicted to use the genetic code 11 and were assigned to the *Caudoviricetes* class, which contains all the tailed bacteriphages.
 Since they all have high scores, we can be confident that these are indeed viruses.